 One of India’s oldest government-owned commercial banks, the UCO bank was established in the year 1943.
-With over 49 zonal offices and 4000 service units spread across the country, this bank has equity of around Rs.9918 crore as of 2020.
+With over 49 zonal offices and 4000 service units spread across the country, this bank has equity of around Rs.9918 crore.
 The bank offers a host of industry-first financial products and services to its customers, of which the Senior Citizen Savings Scheme is among the most popular ones.

 The UCO Bank Senior Citizen Scheme, for instance, is a government-sponsored investment option, which was introduced keeping in mind the specific requirements of senior citizens.